EtienneDx/KitRpgDocs/Quests.md

 This lead me to the actual Objective class.
 This class must extend the ObjectiveProgression class.
 Here's the VisitZone example :

+    // refer to the inter compatibility for the explanation about the #define and #if statements
+    #define DATA_SAVING

     public class VisitZone : ObjectiveProgression
     {
         private readonly UtilsNS.ObjectFinder<Player> player = new UtilsNS.ObjectFinder<Player>();